MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/making-taking-calls-hololens.md

 2. Tap a participant to see their video feed.

-3. Tap the mute button next to a participant's name to mute them.
+3. Tap the mute button next to the participant's name to mute them.
 Muted participants can unmute themselves.
+Other people on the call can't unmute a muted participant.

 > [!Note]
 > If the call includes a large number of participants, you might experience performance issues, such as delays in viewing annotations and lower video resolution.
 [Learn more about the number of participants that can join a Microsoft Teams call](/MicrosoftTeams/limits-specifications-teams#meetings-and-calls).